 2. The Juxta-Medullary Nephrons

-These are occupied in the inner third of the cortex and make up about 15% of the total number.
-This nephron is large and works only in conditions of stress.
+These make up about 15% of the total number and are found in the inner third of the cortex.
+This nephron is large and works only under conditions of stress.

 What is the Structure of Nephron?

 There are 1.3 million nephrons in each human kidney.
 Here we describe the structure of nephron with the help of diagrams now.
 The nephron comprises three parts.,

 The glomerulus has a diameter of about 200 m.
 It is formed by the invagination of a tuft of capillaries into a dilated blood vessel.
 At the blind end of the nephron, the capillaries are supplied by an “afferent arteriole” and drained by a smaller “efferent arteriole.”
 The afferent arteriole breaks up into about fifty capillary loops and forms the glomerular tuft, which lies within Bowman’s capsule, a double-walled epithelial sac.
 Each nephron begins with a tuft of 6-8 renal blood capillaries that are probed into the end of a tubule.
 This structure is named “Glomerulus.”

 Mesangial cells are shared by two capillaries that are next to each other.
 In these places, the base membrane forms a sheath that both capillaries share.
 The cells are contractile and play a role in regulating “glomerular filtration.”
 They also secrete various substances, take up “immune complexes,” and are involved in the production of glomerular disease.
 The glomerular membrane permits the free passage of neutral substances up to 4 nm in diameter and almost excludes those with diameters greater than 8 nm.